Last week while reading an article about

 1) I'll let others cite Elden Campbell and the recent North Carolina academic scandal to pontificate on the legitimacy of NBA players' degrees.
 The fact is, most professional athletes do not receive degrees, and for good reason: they want to get out of the exploitative NCAA system as quickly as possible.
 I want to recognize and celebrate those players who managed to get a degree while also making some money for themselves with their basketball ability.

-2) At the same time, I'm not trying to suggest that all NBA players need to get a college degree, or that a college degree is the best measurement of of one's intellectual ability.
+2) At the same time, I'm not trying to suggest that all NBA players need to get a college degree, or that a college degree is the best measurement of one's intellectual ability.
 It won't, for example, guarantee that you can tell the difference between a "2009" and "2012" New York Times story when pontificating about Lebron’s lack of a college degree.
+It also won't give you the good sense not to use the word "pontificate" in back-to-back paragraphs.

 3) Finally, some quick notes on my rules for picking the teams: